Harry-NguyenLe/basicandroiddocuments/README.md

 # basicandroiddocuments
-This is free documents which help fresher could catch up with the latest android technologies
+This is free documents which help fresher could catch up with the fundamental android technologies